-Davenport University is helping military students move from combat boots to scrubs through its Veterans Bachelor of Science in Nursing program, the military simulation and research on how to support veteran student success.
+Davenport University is helping military students move from combat boots to scrubs through its Veterans Bachelor of Science in Nursing pathway, the military simulation and research on how to support veteran student success.

-DU’s VBSN program is an academic pathway designed to help service members with military medical experience.
+DU’s VBSN pathway is designed to help service members with military medical experience.
 It helps fast-track many military personnel by granting advanced standing for transcripted military training or credit by exam in DU’s BSN-Pre Licensure program.

 “As I began my military nursing journey, my experience as a medic was significant.
 Now I am thrilled to be coordinating a pathway that is recognizing our medics for their experiential learning,” said retired Army Nurse Corps Major Renita Elder Robinson, who serves as nursing veteran coordinator and faculty at DU.